-SERVICES See Services Commitments in the CARIFORUM-EU EPA 2009, ITC Requirements Services was not negotiated in the DR-CARICOM FTA but Art.
+SERVICES See Services Commitments in the CARIFORUM-EU EPA 2009, ITC Regulatory Requirements Services was not negotiated in the DR-CARICOM FTA but Art.
 238 of the EPA provides for all preferences given to the EU to be extended among CARIFORUM countries.
 TT services commitments in the EPA are subject to market access-related reservations included in national legislations.
 The EPA provides for entry of key personnel for the establishment of commercial presente (business visitors, managers, specialists) and graduate trainees, not available locally - subject to an economic needs test.
 Opportunities for contractual service suppliers only apply where clearly identified for the relevant sectors and are subject to the reservations listed in those sectors.
 Temporary entry visa to the EU is available to under the EPA for professionals, music and entertainment, fashion, film and audiovisual services; visa and work permit are needed.
 Temporary entry Visa application conditions: The person must be an employee of a business that has obtained a service contract in a CARICOM country.
 The employee must have: Employed by the business for one year.
 A university degree or equivalent qualification.
 Professional qualifications where required.
 At least three years professional experience in the relevant sector.
-Temporary entry will be for a cumulative period not exceeding six months during a 12-month period or for the duration of the contract (whichever is less).
-EPA Schedules of Services Commitments The visa only allows the contracted service activity, no other business activities.
+EPA Schedules of Services Commitments period or for the duration of the contract (whichever is less).
+The visa only allows the contracted service activity, no other business activities.
 The person

-DEVELOPMENT AGENCY shall not receive remuneration during their stay other than that paid by their employer.
+EXPORT shall not receive remuneration during their stay other than that paid by their employer.
 The number of persons covered by the services contract shall not be larger than necessary to fulfil the contract.
 Government Procurement Procurement is regulated by the Central Tenders Board (CTB).
 A legislation on government procurement is in process of discussion and approval.
 All contracts are subject to tendering under the selective or open competition rules.
 For some tenders depending on the sector and total sum of the tender, it may be necessary to have a partnership with a TT firm.
 Over 100 ministries and government agencies participate in purchasing procedures.
 TT is not signatory of the WTO Plurilateral Agreement on government Procurement.
 Tourism Tourism has been declared a priority by the TT government.
 The sector is comprised of many small and medium firms buying small quantities.
 460,000 tourists visited TT in 2016, mostly business travelers, tourists interested in ecotourism and yatching, carnival lovers.
 This should be taken in consideration when developing a market entry strategy for DR products and services.